nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * Test Case: `mark u 1` <br>
   Expected: The first task in `General Tasks` is marked as uncompleted.
 * Test Case: `mark t 1` <br>
-  Expected: No tasks are marked/unmarked.
+  Expected: No tasks are marked.
 Error details in the message shows that `t` is an invalid flag.

 <br>